 Equity price risk is the uncertainty associated with the valuation of assets arising from changes in equity markets.
 The Company is exposed to this risk through its equity holdings.
 The available-for-sale investment in the common shares of Wescan is monitored by management with decisions on sale taken to the Board level.
-A 10 percent decrease in the market price of Wescan would result in a \$6 thousand decrease in fair value.
+A 10 percent change in fair value of Wescan would not result in any further impairment.